futufeld/kmedoids/README.md

 ## Extending the Implementation

-* It is possible for a configuration to slightly increase in cost before reaching lower cost states, but this potential cannot be realised by the current, greedy implementation of the `localSearch` function.
-Generally, the k-medoids algorithm is terminated after it fails to improve a configuration after a number of iterations.
+* It is possible for a configuration to slightly increase in cost before reaching lower cost states, but this possibility is not accounted for by the current implementation of the `localSearch` function.
+Generally, the k-medoids algorithm is terminated after it fails to improve a configuration in some number of consecutive iterations.
 Implement an alternative search function that implements this strategy.
-* The quality of the configuration produced by the k-medoids algorithm is sensitive to the initial collection of medoids due to the extent that medoids influence element assignment.
-By selecting the _k_ first elements as medoids, the `kmedoids` function may contribute to poor solutions for particular datasets.
-Implement one or more functions that generate the initial set of medoids using alternative strategies and modify `kmedoids` to enable the user to provide their medoid-selection function of choice.
+* The quality of a configuration produced by the k-medoids algorithm is affected by the initial collection of medoids since they influence the subsequent assignment of elements.
+By simply selecting the first _k_ elements as medoids, the `kmedoids` function may contribute to poor solutions for particular datasets.
+Implement one or more functions that generate the initial set of medoids using alternative strategies and modify `kmedoids` to enable the user to provide their "medoids selection" function of choice.
 * The `localSearch` function, as it is described in this document, hides information by discarding the `Configuration`s it generates in each iteration of search.
-These 'in-progress' `Configuration`s can provide valuable metadata regarding how the search of the solution space transpired, which can be valuable to individuals using the algorithm.
-Extended `localSearch` and `kmedoids` so that they return all `Configurations` generated in the process of producing the final result.
+These 'in-progress' `Configuration`s can provide valuable metadata regarding how the search of the solution space transpired, which can be valuable to individuals using the implementation.
+Extend `localSearch` and `kmedoids` so that they return all `Configurations` generated in the process of producing the final result.